 But my husband says we can’t.
 There are security locks on the door.

-And we are inside.
+We are inside.

-There is a lady sitting on a bench.
+There’s a lady sitting on a bench.
 She asks what department we are looking for.

 I start to cry.